FairfieldAfterDark/metro-publisher-import/README.md

 [View the Sample CSV import file](https://github.com/WidgetsBurritos/metro-publisher-import/blob/master/sample.csv)

+##### Disclaimers
-Note: System has only been used and tested on Mac OS X. If you run any other operating system, you may need to adapt your instructions accordingly.
+- This project has only been used and tested on Mac OS X 10.11.4 (El Capitan).
+If you run any other operating system, you may need to adapt your instructions accordingly.
+- This project assumes you have PHP 5.3.2+ installed on your system (although 5.5 is recommended).
+If you don't see [PHP: General Installation Considerations](http://php.net/manual/en/install.general.php) to figure out how to best get it installed on your system.
+- This system was built to do a one-time import on a localized environment.
+I am sharing this code in hopes that it may help someone else import locations into MetroPublisher in the future.
+It has not been tested or designed to run in any sort of automated or production environment so use at your own risk.
+- Since this script was built for one-time use, I won't be actively updating this or even guaranteeing that it will work if any of the various API systems change.
+Feel free to fork and modify this project and adapt it however you see fit.
+- If anyone is interested in actively updating and maintaining this project and would like to build a more complete PHP MetroPublisher library, let me know and I can add you as a collaborator on the project.

 ## How to Use It